Eliminating Left Recursion without the Epsilon: Conclusions

 \section{Conclusions}

-We have devised a new algorithm for eliminating left recursion in both what we call its direct and indirect forms.
+We have devised a new algorithm for eliminating left recursion in both its direct and indirect forms.
 We claim that this algorithm is superior to the standard algorithm because it is selective rather than preventative, that is, it eliminates left recursion where it finds it, otherwise leaving the rules intact.
-There are some caveats with this approach, most notably the fact that two ambiguous but slightly differing sets of rules can be transformed into the same set of rules by the algorithm.
-We claim that these cases can be mitigated in practice though, and furthermore that the standard algorithms for eliminating left recursion make the same assumptions in these cases.

-The one other drawback of the algorithm is that it cannot rewrite complex directly or indirectly left recursive definitions, at least not at present.
-By complex definitions we mean those that are comprised of sequences or choices of parts, such as the definition given in listing~\ref{complex-definition}.
-Such definitions are always recognisable by the presence of parentheses.
-It is more than likely that they can be rewritten, however, and we leave this task for future work.
+The one caveat with this approach is that the algorithm cannot handle certain kinds of first parts in left recursive definitions.
+However, we assure the reader that this is a minor encumbrance and does not significantly affect the utility of the algorithm in practice.
+A JavaScript implementation can found found here~\cite{Occam:Grammar-Utilities}.